British Wildlife of the Week

 The term ‘vendace’ is commonly used to refer to two species of freshwater whitefish: Coregonus albula (widespread in northern continental Europe) and Coregonus vandesius (found only in Britain).
 The two species are so closely related that they are, arguably, one and the same.
 But if, as some experts believe, Coregonus vandesius – ‘our’ vendace – is indeed its own distinct species, it makes it a fish of great importance.
 Not only is that because the UK has very few endemic animals – and even fewer endemic vertebrates – but it would also make the vendace globally endangered.

 Only four native populations of vendace have ever been recorded in the UK: two in the Lake District in England (at Bassenthwaite Lake and Derwentwater) and two near Lochmaben in southwest Scotland (Castle Loch and Mill Loch).
-But, probably thanks to water pollution, rising temperatures, and the introduction of non-native fish that utilised the vendace as a food source, the Scottish populations died out during the 20th century, while those in England were in decline.
+But, probably thanks to water pollution, rising temperatures, and the introduction of non-native fish that utilised the vendace as a food source, the Scottish populations died out during the 20th century, while those in England were in steep decline.

 In the 1990s, prompted by concerns of habitat deterioration at Bassenthwaite, a refuge population of vendace was established in Loch Skeen to save the fish from possible extinction.
 This may have happened just in time because the vendace in Bassenthwaite seemingly died out at the dawn of the 21st century.
 Meanwhile, more fish were translocated from Derwentwater to other bodies of water in both England and Scotland to establish further safeguard populations.